Z-Ray-Entertainment/tharsis/README.md

-# tharsis
+# Tharsis
-A Vulkan and Rust based controller friendly desktop environment for GNU/Linux.
-It's planed to run as a standalone application atop gamescope.
+A Vulkan and Rust based controller UI for GNU/Linux.
+It's planed to run as a standalone application atop gamescope to provide a more general controller interface as like the Steam Deck UI which is tailored towards Steam.

+This is primarily a resaerch project to explore possibilities to mimik a more general purpose controller friendly user interaface.
+This is **not** a full featured desktop environment or window manager and not planed to be one and also no wayland compositor.
+This is what gamescope already provides and will be used too.

+By keepin any window managing out of this project it should also be able to run outside of a gamescope session.